1. What is ZOOM typically used for?

 Yes, this is possible and is strongly recommended (for data protection reasons).
 Guidance can be found here.

-If works (pictures, texts etc.) of other authors are used in online courses and presentations, the source must always be indicated (good scientific practice).
+If works (pictures, texts etc.) of other authors are used in online or hybrid courses and presentations, the source must always be indicated (good scientific practice).
 Works from the Internet also enjoy copyright protection.

 You should also point out to students how the recordings of the courses and the presentations, videos, etc. contained therein may be used.
 This can be done, for example, by adding the following remark: "This work is protected by copyright and may only be used for teaching purposes at the University of Zurich.
 The author's consent is required for any other usage, in particular distribution via the Internet".